-Today is the birthday of my youngest son.
-He turns twelve, and in a little while Casa del Weathers will celebrate the feast of his birth.
-Today is also the Feast of Sts.
+Today is the Feast of Sts.
 Perpetua and Felicitas.
-I drummed up a few tidbits on them from the YIMCatholic Bookshelf.
+I drummed up a few tidbits about them from the YIMCatholic Bookshelf.

 The account below is related by Doctor of the Church St. Alfonso Maria de’ Liguori, from his book, Victories of the Martyrs.